catalyst-cloud/catalystcloud-docs/source/network/_scripts/create-network-dashboard.rst

 |

-Name your network "private-net", select create subnet and click "Next":
+We will name our network "private-net", we will choose this name so that we do not confuse it with the "public-net".
+You should also select create subnet and click "Next":

 .. image:: /network/_static/network-create.png
    :align: center

 |

-Name your subnet "private-subnet", choose an address for your subnet in CIDR notation and click "Next":
+Name your subnet "private-subnet".
+Here you can either select a network address you would want to use for your subnet, you can allow one to be assigned for you, or you can disable the gateway all together.
+For this tutorial we will apply a simple address and click "Next":

 .. image:: /network/_static/subnet-create.png
    :align: center